Updated: Jun 5

 Sarcoplasmic hypertrophy refers to an increase in the volume of sarcoplasmic fluid within the muscle cell, with no actual increase in muscular strength.

-This kind of hypertrophy is what bodybuilders tend to focus on when they are attempting to maximise the overall size of their muscles but are not necessarily interested in strength gains.
+This is the kind of hypertrophy that bodybuilders tend to focus on when they are attempting to maximise the overall size of their muscles but are not necessarily interested in strength gains.

 What Is Myofibrillar Hypertrophy?

 Myofibrillar hypertrophy is the type of hypertrophy you find in strength athletes and those who are strong but may look like they have less muscle mass.

 It is the increase in size of actual muscle fibres, essentially increasing the size of the muscle.

 During myofibrillar hypertrophy, actin and myosin contractile proteins increase in number, adding to your muscular strength, as well as a small increase in physical size.

 Below is a great infographic to help illustrate what the difference is between the two!

 Myofibril hypertrophy happens the most when you stimulate your muscles and it’s fibres by lifting heavy weights, which causes trauma to the individual muscle fibres (myofibrils).

 Because your body treats this as an injury, it will overcompensate and will attempt to repair itself, and the body will increase the total volume and density of the damaged myofibrils.